The 8 biggest pain points for HR when building a mental well being culture

 One of the main role of HR teams is “simply” to destigmatize mental health issues through open dialogue, education and trainings.
 One of the clients of ours started to destigmatize mental health in the organisation by conducting webinars and engaging mid and top level managers to participate.

-2. Lack of Resources and Training
+2. Lack of resources and training

 A strong Mental health and well being culture is not just built on conversations.
 There is a real need for resources and expert trainings to create a safe and fruitful environment for a team.